aventisia/public-docs/Pooja/Documents/app-integrations/windows-services/if-service.md

 Specify the name of the service to check.

-**🔔 Note:** Ensure the service name is correctly entered to avoid errors.
+**Note:** Ensure the service name is correctly entered to avoid errors.